lilnasy/gratelets/packages/client-interaction/README.md

 <Component client:interaction="idle" />
 ```

-When the "idle" value is set, an interaction will be schedule the loading of the component for when the browser is idle, instead of loading it immediately on interaction.
+When the "idle" value is set, an interaction will schedule the loading of the component for when the browser is idle, instead of loading it immediately on interaction.

 ## Troubleshooting